mm6/ethereum-lab3-hardhat/README.md

           General
              Currency conversion
              Primary currency
-          Advanced
-             Clear activity and nonce data from current account and network You may need to clear the nonce if you get a failed transaction.
-Each time you start the server, it wants the first nonce to be zero.
+          Select a Network
+             In order to add Harhat:
+             Add a Network/Add a network manually

+          Security and Privacy
              Reveal secret recovery phrase (SRP)
-             SRP is deterministic and may be used to generate many key pairs (without randomness)
+             SRP is deterministic and may be used to generate many key pairs (without randomness).

           Show test networks
              Turn on when using Hardhat network for testing
 ```
+Like Bitcoin, Ethereum can be used as a simple payment network.
+In this part of the lab,
+we get some exposure to using MetaMask for sending ETH from one account (we are in
+possession of the sender's private key for signing) to another account (with the address of the receiver).

-9. Using MetaMask, add a network manually.
+10. Using MetaMask, add a network manually.
 We want to select the Hardhat Network.
 You will need to point to the location where you started the server (https://127.0.0.1:8545)
 and will need to set the chain ID to 31337.

-10. From the shell where you started the server, copy the private key of the
+11. From the shell where you started the server, copy the private key of the
 first account to the clipboard and import this key into MetaMask.
 Name this new
 account "Alice".

-11. From the shell where you started the server, copy the private key of the
+12. From the shell where you started the server, copy the private key of the
 second account to the clipboard and import this key into MetaMask.
 Name this
 new account "Bob".
 Alice and Bob should each show 10,000 ETH.
 These account
 balances are provided by Hardhat.

 E0.
 From Alice's account, send 20 ETH to BOB.
 You will need Bob's public key.
 Copy the transaction details as shown on the server's shell to your single,
-well labeled pdf document.
+well-labeled pdf document.

 E1.
 From Bob's account, send 30 ETH to Carol.
 Carol's account is the third
 account and we are not importing her private key into MetaMask.
 We need only